dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/data_types/enum.md

 );
 ```

-Since the `current_mood` and `future_mood` columns are constructed on different enum types, DuckDB will cast both enums to strings and perform a string comparison:
+Since the `current_mood` and `future_mood` columns are constructed on different enum types, DataMiner will cast both enums to strings and perform a string comparison:

 ```sql
 SELECT *